-In at least one part of the UK, the local response to the facf that the leaves (and according to the article in the Sun possibly flowers of trees and also rain drops) could pose a problems for 5G networks, the solution appears to be to simply kill the trees.
+In at least one part of the UK, the local response to the fact that the trees’ leaves could pose a problems for 5G networks, appears to be to be to simply kill the trees.

 In the English city of Sheffield there is a massive cull of mature, and in many cases, healthy street trees, going on, despite opposition from many residents (https://www.theguardian.com/uk-news/2018/feb/25/for-the-chop-the-battle-to-save-sheffields-trees).

-There is speculation that the reason for the pianned destruction of almost half of Sheffield’s street trees is to facilitate a planned 5G system – see https://ninanco.com/food/sustainable-local/deforestation-5g-closer-home-might-think/.
+There is speculation that the reason for the planned destruction of almost half of Sheffield’s street trees is to facilitate a planned 5G system – see https://ninanco.com/food/sustainable-local/deforestation-5g-closer-home-might-think/.

-If you think the sort of madness that is causing conflict in Sheffield (and depriving many people in Sheffield of the benefits of living near the mature trees that they loved) couldn’t happen in New Zealand, think again.
+If you think the sort of madness that is causing conflict in Sheffield (and depriving many people in Sheffield and Prato, among other places, of the benefits of living near the mature trees that they loved) couldn’t happen in New Zealand, think again.

 A recent article in The NZ Herald reported that a judge had ruled that “undue interference with a wi-fi signal caused by trees could constitute an undue interference with the reasonable use and enjoyment of an applicant’s land for the purposes of s 335(1)(vi) of the [Property Law] Act.”